| Why You Need Title Insurance When you buy a home, you want to be certain that it is safely yours.

 Exercising his authority, the attorney signed the deed and sold

+the property to the Harpers.
 Everything appeared proper, except for one hitch: The woman died

 in a distant part of the world before the attorney signed over the